OPaL- OUTDOOR PLAY AND LEARNING

 Prae Wood is excited to announce our participation in Outdoor Play and Learning (OPaL), a project that encourages children to learn and thrive as they play.
 Other local schools have started to be included in OPaL as it is a popular new way of learning while playing.

-Mrs Childs and Mrs Velasco have taken on the role of OPaL play co-ordinators and will be on the playgrounds every lunchtime, supporting play and encouraging the children to try new things.
+Mrs Childs has taken on the role of OPaL play co-ordinator and will be on the playground every lunchtime, supporting play and encouraging the children to try new things.

 image